 - Being familiar with appropriate procedures for due process and confidentiality of school records

-- Receiving and responding to requests/notices concerning the evaluation and/or educational placement of the assigned student
+- Receiving and responding to requests and notices concerning the evaluation and/or educational placement of the assigned student

 - Becoming familiar with the unique educational needs of the assigned student